fuzzyTew/todo/README.md

 Issue log:
   - 2021-05-17 My networked dev machine has stopped booting.
 It says "libgcc_s.so.1: cannot open shared object file" for every one of my 3 kernel and initramfs pairs.
 It's hard to judge how to engage it due to brainwashing against some of the normal approaches, which makes them much harder to consider and pursue.
 I think it would be best to back the system up and install a fresh system.
 Additionally, coinbase-pro on my phone is not accepting UI input, which makes it hard to access more funds.
     - I spent that entire day working on that and resolved it.
 There were multiple issues combining on the laptop.
-The phone let me use codebase after some reboots and time.
+The phone let me use coinbase after some reboots and time.
 By that time I had changed my mind on withdrawing money, as my last btc purchases were above the current price.

 Purchase: